10 Reasons Why You Should Start Eating Crickets

 5. Food of the Future: A Solution to World Hunger?

-Today the Earth hosts 7 billion people and from this amount there are nearly 1 billion chronically hungry people in the world.
-In 2050 we will be 9 billion and to feed all these people we need to re-evaluated what we eat and how we produce our food.
+Today the Earth hosts 7 billion people, and there are nearly 1 billion chronically hungry people in the world.
+In 2050 we will be 9 billion, and in order to feed all these people we must re-evaluate what we eat and how we produce our food.
 With global demand for livestock products expected to more than double between 2000 and 2050 (from 229 million tonnes to 465 million tonnes), a sustainable solution is definitely required.

 It is estimated that insect-eating is practised regularly by at least 2 billion people worldwide.
 More than 1,900 species have reportedly been used as food.
 Surely there’s something for everyone!